niragam/Bluetooth-dualboot-pairing/README.md

 ```
 112233445566
 ```
-Its data will look something like this:
+Its data will display in hexadecimal format and look something like this:

 ```
 8a 1f b3 92 4d c7 5a 33 19 ee 84 7b 00 af 61 d2